Shinji Nakano: After Formula One

-After Formula One, Nakano went to race in Champ Car for Walker Racing and Fernandez Racing.
-He made 56 starts from 2000 to 2002 with a best points finish of 17th in 2002 and a best race result of 4th at the 2002 Molson Indy Toronto.
-He also started 15th in the 2003 Indianapolis 500 for Beck Motorsports, finishing 14th.
+After Formula One, Nakano went to race in CART for Walker Racing and Fernandez Racing.
+He made 56 starts from 2000 to 2002 with a best points finish of seventeenth in 2002 and a best race result of 4th at the 2002 Molson Indy Toronto.
+He also started fifteenth in the 2003 Indianapolis 500 for Beck Motorsports, finishing fourteenth.
 He competed in the 2006 and 2008 24 Hours of Le Mans races and returned to the event in 2011 with OAK Racing and 2012 with the Boutsen Ginon squad.

 Helmet

 Nakano's helmet was black with a black circle on the top surrounded by a white halo, with a red and silver flame design surrounding the visor and a black and silver checkered flag behind of it, in CART he changed the black for white, the halo became blue, the black circle became red, the checkered flag disappeared and the flame became red with blue outline. in LeMans, he added more flames in the point where the checkered flag was.